jdkingsley/datasciencecoursera/README.md

 cell phone of the subject) and further processes that data to find the mean-mean and mean-stddev for the various activities.

-Full deatails of the original experiment and associated data can be found at:
+Full details of the original experiment and associated data can be found at:

 	http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 The R script, named run_analysis.R, reads the datasets from the original experiment form the working directory of the current R session.
 The script does not require inputs but does require the reshape2 and plyr R packages.
-The output of the script is a new text file fwritten to the working directory of the session.
+The output of the script is a new text file named BodyAccActivity.txt which is written to the working directory of the session.

+The code book for the processed data is "CodeBook Analysis of HAR Data.md".
+The code book describes the resulting data table found in the output file of the R script.

 All original data is used under license as follows:
 Use of this dataset in publications must be acknowledged by